alpika2409/SQL-50-Questions-in-LeetCode-with-Solutions/README.md

 | low_fats    | enum    |
 | recyclable  | enum    |
 +-------------+---------+

-product_id is the primary key (column with unique values) for this table. low_fats is an ENUM (category) of type ('Y', 'N') where 'Y' means this product is low fat and 'N' means it is not. recyclable is an ENUM (category) of types ('Y', 'N') where 'Y' means this product is recyclable and 'N' means it is not.
+product_id is the primary key (column with unique values) for this table.

+low_fats is an ENUM of type ('Y', 'N'), where 'Y' means the product is low fat, and 'N' means it is not.

+recyclable is an ENUM of type ('Y', 'N'), where 'Y' means the product is recyclable, and 'N' means it is not recyclable.